cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 To use the Arrays library, use the `require arrays;` statement.

-Functions in this library are designed for loop unrolling for best performance.
+Functions in this library are designed for loop unrolling for the best performance.
-When instruction space doesn't allow loop unrolling, a random array access is used, possibly leading to general (un-inlined) array jump tables being generated for space conservation.
+When instruction space doesn't allow loop unrolling, random array access is used, possibly leading to general (un-inlined) array jump tables being generated for space conservation.

 ## Functions